2024-foss4g-europe/2024-foss4g-europe.github.io/content/schedule/excursion.md

 - 12.10 Stop in Värska (walk at Värska promenade) (30 min)
 - 12.40 Bus to Piusa through “Saatse boot” and Koidula border point (40 min)
 - 13.20 Stop and lunch at Piusa (visiting sand caves and quarry) (1h 30 min)
-*Lunch includes welcome snack & shot, soup with meat, dessert*
+*Lunch includes a welcome snack & shot, soup with meat, dessert*
 - 14.50 Bus to Suur Munamägi (through Obinitsa and Vastseliina) (50 min)
 - 15.40 Stop at Suur Munamägi (visiting the observation tower) and cafe Suur Muna (1h)
 - 16.40 Bus back to Tartu (1h 20 min)